nzlosh/yaql_json/README.md

 ## Installation - Stackstorm

  1. Checkout package from github.
- 2. Enable the virtual environment.
+ 2. Enable the mistral virtual environment.
  3. Install the module with pip.
+ 4. Disable the mistral virtual envrionment.
  4. Restart the mistral daemon.

 ```